jcchurch/APCSA_Prep/Slidedecks/03_Decisions.md

     Random random = new Random();
     int value = random.nextInt(10);

 This code will generate a random value from 0 to 9.
 Using a switch statement, write a fortune cookie program that will produce one of 10 random messages.
+You will need to run "Fix imports" within NetBeans or type "import java.util.*;" on the first line of the code.